 |San Mateo Creek Basin||6||Grants Uranium Mining District||New Mexico||Not on NPL||Obtain responsible party commitments by Fall 2019 to conduct an equivalent Remedial Investigation/Feasibility Study for the Central Study Area.|

 |Des Moines TCE (aka Dico Company)||7||Des Moines||Iowa||Final||Complete settlement agreement(s) to support cleanup and redevelopment.|

 |Carter Carburetor||7||St. Louis||Missouri||Not on NPL||Complete final site removal action report by January 31, 2020 and sign a Prospective Purchaser Agreement by March 30, 2020.|

 |Bonita Peak Mining District||8||San Juan County||Colorado||Final||Develop an Adaptive Management Site Strategy by March 2020 and Site Management Plan by June 2020.|

 |Anaconda Co.
 Smelter||8||Anaconda||Montana||Final||Complete negotiations for implementation of early actions to address human health exposure, followed by site-wide work.|

 |Silver Bow Creek/Butte Area||8||Butte||Montana||Final||Memorialize Agreement in Principle in a Consent Decree.|

 |Orange County North Basin||9||Fullerton||California||Proposed||Complete public comment process and make final National Priorities List decision.|

 |Portland Harbor +||10||Portland||Oregon||Final||Complete settlement agreement(s) to support cleanup.|

-+ Peter Wright, Special Counsel to the Administrator, is recused from these sites.
++ Peter Wright, Assistant Administrator for the Office of Land and Emergency Management, is recused from these sites.